ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 - Install [Docker Desktop](https://docs.docker.com/get-docker/)
 - Install [Python 3.9](https://www.python.org/downloads/) or later (this is used to run the client program)
-- Ensure that Docker has [access](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) to the Watson NLP Runtime and pretrained models, and that you have installed the Python Client SDK on your machine
+- Ensure that Docker has [access](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) to the Watson NLP Runtime and pretrained models, and that you have installed the Watson NLP Runtime Python client library
+- You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Sentiment-Analysis/Sentiment%20Analysis%20-%20Model%20Training.ipynb)

 ## Steps
 ### 1. Clone the GitHub repository